NPrada/arbitrage-finder-sportsbooks/README.md

 # arbitrage-finder
-project to find profitable arbitrages on betting websites
+project to find profitable arbitrages on sportsbetting websites Currently the sportsbooks being scraped are Skybet, Betway and E-gamingbets.com

+This project contains 3 webscrapers that get odds data from the three sites, matches it togethere and looks for possible arbitrage opportunities.

 ### Deploy With pipeline
 - Cherry pick onto release branch